youngzhou1999/CUMCM2020B/README.md

 # CUMCM2020-B
-My team’s solution for CUMCM2020-B: "Across the Desert".
+Our solution for CUMCM2020-B: "Across the Desert".

 our work: (Chinese Version)